ainthek/music-stack/README.md

 Just trying to document my music stack (I always forget after half year of not playing).

-Also experiment for using <http://draw.io> as drawing tool.

 ![so far](./music.png)

 ## Riffstation